Healthy New Year's Resolution Tips

-It's time for New Year's resolutions, and we know many of you are planning on cutting back on the unhealthy things in your life.
-But that doesn't always mean junk food or sweets — we've got some habits that might be holding you back from your healthy goals that you should definitely consider eliminating this year.
+Many of you are here to improve your diet and overall well-being and to start cutting certain things out of your life.
+But that doesn't always mean junk food or sweets — we've got some habits that might be holding you back from your healthy goals that you should definitely consider eliminating for good.

-Here's what we're cutting out in 2017 to have our healthiest year yet.
+Here's what we're cutting out of our lives to have our healthiest year yet.

 - Your scale: Look, quantifiable goals are great, but the scale can be an evil enemy, and doctors agree!
 If you've been obsessed with the scale and every decimal point on your weight, it's time for that thing to go.
 In the trash.
 Forever.
 Remember that a number on a scale doesn't reflect the hard work you're putting in, and the numbers absolutely do not define you.